brajeshwar/brajeshwar.github.io/_posts/2007/2007-05-02-get-your-joost-invites-today.md

----
-layout: post
-title: Get your Joost Invites today
+# Get your Joost Invites today
----

 I've invited all those who commented on my <a href="/2007/joost/">Joost Invite</a> article.
 As Joost is giving out unlimited invites before their launch, I'd be able to invite all of you.
 So, if you haven't got your <a href="http://www.joost.com/">Joost</a> yet, comment here or anywhere else and I'll send an invite over to you.